 The lead vocal here doesn’t use Melodyne, Autotune, or similar corrections and audio effects.
 The specifics and natural imperfections of the lead vocalist’s voice bring distinct individuality to each particular band and should not be changed.
 In this genre, the lead vocals can perform complicated songs well without relying on further digital editing.

-The real sound is the basis of this genre and its main idea.
+The natural sound is the basis of this genre and its main idea.
 Generally, in rock mixes, the mix engineer should enhance and empower the natural performance of the band, and not harm it in any way.

 However, all that has been said is true in case the recording is really of high quality as it should be.
 If there are big mistakes either in performance or in the recording, editing is inevitable.
 But then this will probably not result in a great mix anyways.